Districts of Hong Kong: List of districts by median monthly household income

+Management structure

 The Home Affairs Department

 The Home Affairs Department is responsible for the District Administration Scheme, community building and community involvement activities, minor environmental improvement projects and minor local public works, and the licensing of hotels and guesthouses, bedspace apartments and clubs.
 It promotes the concept of effective building management and works closely with other government departments to consistently improve the standard of building management in Hong Kong.
 It monitors the provision of new arrival services and identifies measures to meet the needs of new arrivals.
 It also disseminates information relating to and, where necessary, promotes the public's understanding of major government policies, strategies and development plans; and collects and assesses public opinion on relevant issues affecting the community.
 These responsibilities are discharged primarily through the 18 district offices covering the whole of Hong Kong.

 District officers

 As head of each district office, the district officer is the representative of the Hong Kong Special Administrative Region Government at the district level.
 He has the responsibility of overseeing directly the operation of the District Administration Scheme in the district.
 He is charged with implementing and co-ordinating the execution of district programmes, ensuring that the advice of the district council is properly followed up, and promoting residents' participation in district affairs.
 In addition, he is required to maintain close liaison with different sectors of the community and reflect their concerns and problems to the Government.
 It is his duty to ensure that district problems are resolved promptly through inter-departmental consultation and co-operation.
 Also, he acts as a link between the district council and departments and serves as a mediator between them when problems arise.
 The district officer is also involved with the community at every level.
 He has a role to mediate in the resolution of disputes between corporate bodies and residents.
 He performs an advisory and liaison role in providing assistance to building management bodies.
 He operates a public enquiry service to enable the community to have easy access to services and information provided by government.
 In emergency situations, the district officer is responsible for co-ordinating various departments' efforts on the ground for ensuring the effective provision of relief services.